Open Chest Maze Procedure

 The week before your surgery:

 - You may need to have an EKG, electrophysiologic studies (EPS), and blood tests.
-Talk to your caregiver about these or other tests you may need.
-Write down the date, time, and location for each test.

 The night before your surgery:

 You may be told not to eat or drink anything after midnight.

 The day of your surgery: